latex3/tagging-project/documentation/wtpdf/fulldoc.md

 #### Summary

-Auto-tagging using the Windows software gives worse results than the corresponding version on MacOS, which is a bit surprising, but should the general problem that auto-tagging is faced with: it has to interpret visual clues that by themselves allow for several interpretation and it is often not clear to the software if alignments (e.g., same baseline) indicate a reading order or if other  aspects (e.g., size of spaces) should take precidence---on themarginal the software fail spectacular in this document.
+Auto-tagging using the Windows software gives worse results than the corresponding version on MacOS.
+This is a bit surprising, but it shows the general problem that auto-tagging is faced with: it has to interpret visual clues that by themselves allow for several interpretation and it is often not clear to the software if alignments (e.g., same baseline) indicate a reading order or if other aspects (e.g., size of spaces) should take precidence---on the marginal the software failed spectacularly in this document.
  With respect to mathematics and graphics the reading always fails severily; basically only text characters contained in the formulas or graphics are read, everything else is ignored.
 This alone makes auto-tagging unsuitable for STEM documents.

+## Tagged PDF generated directly from LaTeX

+When generating tagged PDF directly from LaTeX source there are two possibilities when the document contains math formulas:

+- Each formula can have a so called Associated File (AF) attached inside the PDF (that contains a MathML representation of the formula)
+- The MathML representation is directly embeded as structure elements in the PDF

+Both are valid approaches in PDF 2.0, but unfortunately, up to now it depends on the consumer application (e.g., the reader) which is understood if PDF 2.0 is understood at all.
+We hope that the majority of the PDF readers soon support PDF 2.0, including both of above methods.

+LaTeX can automatically produce the necessary MathML from the source if the LuaTeX engine is used.
+If pdfTeX is used as an engine only the AF method is supported and the data for the AF files have to be prepared in a separate step.
+How to do the latter is explained elsewhere.

-## Tagging, using associated files for math
+### Tagging, using associated files for math

+To produce a tagged PDF  with LaTeX, where the math formulas are handled using AF files, a configuration such as the following one has to be added at the top of the source file.

 ```latex
 {% include_relative t5-af.tex %}